alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2023-08-27-experiments-in-the-terraform-test-framework-part-i-plans.md

 }
 ```

-And to test this I try to pass in various examples of valid and invalid data:
+And to test this I try to pass in various examples of valid and invalid data [1](https://brendanthompson.com/posts/2022/10/terraform-for-expression):

 ```tf
 variables {